forbidden404/Coding-Challenges/README.md

 # Coding Challenges

-Coding Challenges is a repository where I be keeping track of the coding questions I do or the concepts I learn, or have learned already.
+Coding Challenges is a repository where I will be keeping track of the coding questions I do or the concepts I learn, or have learned already.
 The main motivation of creating this repo is to gather all the code that has been spread throughout my folders that serve the same purpose.

 ## Getting Started